 The c-efficiency measure was used to analyse the overall efficiency of the South African VAT.
-The c-efficiency ratio is an indicator that is calculated from VAT revenues, the VAT standard rate and GDP final consumption aggregates to indicate the overall efficiency of VAT revenue collections.
+The c-efficiency ratio is an indicator that can be simply calculated from VAT revenues, the VAT standard rate and GDP final consumption aggregates to indicate the overall efficiency of VAT revenue collections.
 It presents the ratio of actual VAT collections to the amount that would be collected under a perfectly enforced tax levied at the standard rate on overall final consumption.

-The IMF Report concludes that the average of c-efficiency ratios in South Africa between 2007 and 2013 is 63.6 percent, which is relatively high.

-The IMF Report notes that this result is among the highest in Sub-Saharan African countries over the same period.
-The IMF Report, at least partly, attributes the high c-efficiency ratio to South Africa's uncomplicated VAT legislation which has limited exempted and zero-rated goods and services.
-The IMF Report further suggests that South Africa's relatively high coefficient ration may indicate that the revenue administration in South Africa is relatively effective, compared to its peer countries, and that the room for mobilisation of additional revenues by the improvement of tax compliance and expanding the tax base of VAT would be limited, compared to that of other countries in the region.
+The average of c-efficiency ratios in South Africa between 2007 and 2013 is 63.6 percent, which is relatively high.
+This result is among the highest in Sub-Saharan African counties over the same period.
+The high c-efficiency ratio will be at least partly a result of South Africa's simple VAT legislation which has limited exempted and zero-rated goods and services.
+It may also suggest that the revenue administration in South Africa is relatively effective compared to its peer countries, and that the room for additional revenues mobilization by improvement of tax compliance and expanding tax base of VAT would be limited compared with other countries in the region.

-The IMF Report provides the following observations and possible follow-up action:
+Observations and possible follow-up action

-- SARS should continue to monitor the VAT compliance gap as a means of evaluating its performance, and to inform strategic decisions about tax. - SARS should take the opportunity of the recently revised supply-use tables to update its estimate of the VAT gap, and its sectoral composition. - SARS could consider broadening its tax gap analysis to include other major taxes.
+- SARS should continue to monitor the VAT compliance gap as a means of evaluating its performance, and to inform strategic decisions about tax. - SARS could consider broadening its tax gap analysis to include other major taxes.